Garrison000/AdvancedComputingWorkshopUIBE/README.md

   This topic covers:

   1. **Beyond Plain Python**.
-  Introducing tricks while using IPython and commands frequently used in Linux.
+Introduces tricks while using IPython and commands frequently used in Linux.
   2. **Multi-Treading in Python**.
-  Introducing Python's multi-threading classes, as well as communication mechanisms between threads.
+Introduces Python's multi-threading classes, as well as communication mechanisms between threads.
   3. **Parallel Computing with Multiple Cores and Cluster Computing**.
-  Introducing multicore programming, asynchronous calling mechanisms in Python
+Introduces multicore programming, asynchronous calling mechanisms in Python

 - Cloud Computing